-The Smithsonian's Cooper Hewitt, the International Museum of Surgical Science, Birmingham Museum of Art, and Chicago Ideas Week.
+Smithsonian's National Design Museum Cooper Hewitt, the International Museum of Surgical Science, Birmingham Museum of Art, and Chicago Ideas Week.
 She recently completed her third series of performances for Museum of Contemporary Art Chicago, including a piece commissioned by the museum in honor of their 50th anniversary.
 Jeanette's practice spans over 25 years of technical training and performances across the country.

 Ms. Andrews is an acclaimed speaker sought by universities and conferences across the country, presenting talks and workshops on the psychology and science of magic, and on her practice and how to design the seemingly impossible.
 Her work explores how illusions construct reality and highlights astonishing aspects of everyday life via moments of the seemingly impossible.
 She is a prior artist in residence for High Concept Labs and The Institute for Art and Olfaction.
-Illusion is Ms. Andrews’ life’s work and her performances have been praised internationally, including by the Chicago Tribune, The Cut and PBS.
+Illusion is Ms. Andrews’ life’s work and her performances have been praised internationally, including by the Chicago Tribune, New York Magazine’s The Cut, The New York Times and PBS.

 image: Linsell Imaging